twbrodarick/Advanced-Solidity/README.md

 * Symbol:  PPC
 * Initial Supply:  0

-3. Confirm PupperCoin contract confirmation on kovan.etherscan.io and Ssve contract address for use later
+3. Confirm PupperCoin contract confirmation on kovan.etherscan.io and save contract address for later use
   * In my testrun, the contract address was **0x6dc840755c42e362eebf361062e74c0b2d826643**

 4. Compile *Crowdsale.sol* in Remix